 PuraSim data eSIMs are designed for internet browsing; they do not include a local call or SMS number.
 For calls, you can use WhatsApp, Facetime, Telegram, or any VoIP app that works over data.
 If you need a local Malaysian number, you'll need to purchase an additional physical SIM at the airport or any operator store.

 Activate your eSIM before you leave and arrive connected from the very first moment.
-No queues, no physical SIM, no surprises on your bill.
+No queues, no physical SIM, no surprise bills.

 See eSIM plans →